1.1 Personal data controller

 (hereinafter referred to as the "controller")

 1.2 The controller declares that all personal data processed by the controller is strictly confidential.
-The controller handles them in accordance with national and European Union legislation applicable to the protection of personal data.
+The controller handles them in accordance with European Union legislation and national Czech legislation applicable to the protection of personal data.

 1.3 The controller collects, stores and uses your personal data within the meaning of the law

-110/2019 Coll., on the processing of personal data (hereinafter referred to as the “Personal Data Processing Act”), or Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as the GDPR).
-The individual purposes for which the controller processes personal data are defined below.
+110/2019 Coll., on the processing of personal data (“Personal Data Processing Act”) and Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC ("GDPR").

-1.4 The controller also collects this personal data through its website at www.artmaster.com (hereinafter referred to as the "website").
+1.4 The controller also collects this personal data through its Website at www.artmaster.com ("Website").

-1.5 This policy is issued by the controller so that you are sufficiently informed about what personal data the controller processes, for what purpose, for how long, who will have access to your personal data and what are your rights.
-This policy applies to all personal data collected by the controller, whether collected for the purpose of fulfilling a contractual relationship, a legal obligation, a legitimate interest, or consent.
+1.5 This Policy is issued by the controller so that you are sufficiently informed about what personal data the controller processes, for what purpose, for how long, who will have access to your personal data and what your rights are.
+This Policy applies to all personal data collected by the controller, whether collected for the purpose of fulfilling a contractual relationship, a legal obligation, a legitimate interest, or via your consent.

-2.1 From the moment you visit the website, the controller may process your personal data.
-This includes statistical cookies, and data that the controller uses to provide the smart functions of the website.
-Within the meaning of Article 4(1) of the GDPR, the controller therefore processes your personal data:
+2.1 From the moment you visit the Website, the controller may process your personal data.
+This includes necessary cookies, and data that the controller uses to provide the smart features of the Website.

-2.2 The controller primarily processes the aforementioned data to ensure the functionality of the website.
-The IP address and, where applicable, other data on network communications are processed by the controller for the purpose of preventing and resolving incidents that could result in the non-functioning or restricted operation of the website or could lead to its misuse (e.g. malware, cyber-attacks, batch downloading of data from services, access from anonymous web browsers, etc.), based on the legitimate interest of the controller.
+2.2 The controller primarily processes the aforementioned data to ensure the functionality of the Website.
+The IP address and, where applicable, other data on network communication are processed by the controller for the purpose of preventing and resolving incidents that could result in the non-functionality or limitation of the Website or could lead to its misuse (e.g. malware, cyber-attacks, batch downloading of data from services, access from anonymous web browsers, etc.), based on the legitimate interest of the controller.

-2.3 Once received, purely statistical data is anonymized, aggregated and used by the administrator as a global indicator of website usage.
+2.3 Once received, purely statistical data is anonymized, aggregated and used by the controller as a global indicator of Website usage.

-2.4 The IP address and the unique identifier are then processed by the controller together with the website usage data in order to provide you with personalized recommendations on how to use the website more effectively on repeat visits.
-However, in this case, the controller will only process the data if you have given your voluntary and informed consent in the sense of Article 6(1)(a) GDPR to store cookies on your device or to process the data associated with it.
+2.4 The IP address and the unique identifier are then processed by the controller together with the Website usage data in order to provide you with personalized recommendations on how to use the Website more effectively on repeat visits.
+However, in this case, the controller will only process it if you have given your voluntary and informed consent in the sense of Article 6(1)(a) GDPR to store cookies on your device or to process the data associated with it.

-2.5 In addition, the controller processes your personal data as a visitor if you contact him or her via the contact form, by email, by phone or via the social networks Facebook, Instagram or Twitter; in the sense of Article 4(1) of the GDPR, this will normally be:
+2.5 In addition, the controller processes your personal data as a visitor if you contact us via the contact form, by email, by phone or via the social networks Facebook, Instagram or Twitter; in the sense of Article 4(1) of the GDPR, this will by default be:

 electronic mail address (e-mail),